This page contains answers to some of the most frequently asked questions about union rules in Las Vegas.

 Exhibitors are not permitted to use tools of any type (screwdrivers, hammers, electric drills, power saws, etc.) on booths of any size, unless they are full-time employees of the exhibiting company with proof of employment and proper identification.

-When union labor is required, you may provide your company personnel to work along with a union installer on a one-to one-basis.
+When union labor is required, you may provide your company personnel to work along with a union installer on a one-to-one basis.
 All company working personnel must have proof of employment with the said exhibiting company.
-If the exhibiting company chooses to hire an EAC for install or dismantle they are required to use local union members.
+If the exhibiting company chooses to hire an exhibitor appointed contractor (EAC) for install or dismantle they are required to use local union members.

 An exhibitor may “hand carry” material provided they do not use any material handling equipment to assist them.
 When exhibitors choose to hand carry material, they may not be permitted access to the loading dock/freight door areas.
 Items must be carried by hand, by one person.